 Contributions and grants are recognized in accordance with ASU 2018-08, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made (Topic 958).
 Contributions and grants that are restricted by the donor are reported as increases in net assets with donor restrictions in the reporting period in which the revenue is recognized.
-When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions.
-However, small contributions restricted by donors for broad program may be reported as increases in net assets without donor restrictions.
-However, small contributions restrictions if the restrictions expire (that is, when a stipulated time restriction ends or when a purpose restriction is accomplished) in the reporting period in which the revenue is recognized.
+When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.
+However, small contributions restricted by donors for broad program may be reported as increases in net assets without donor restrictions if the restrictions expire (that is, when a stipulated time restriction ends or when a purpose restriction is accomplished) in the reporting period in which the revenue is recognized.
 Conditional promises to give are not recognized until the conditions and barriers on which they depend have been met.